Rafael T. Boza

 - Recognized by the “Latino American Who’s Who 2012” for his achievements and contributions to the Hispanic culture

-Rafael attended the Universidad de Lima in Peru where he received his a Bachelor in Law and Political Science and law degree.
-Rafael then graduated cum laude with his Masters of Law from the Katholieke Universiteit Leuven in Belgium.
-Rafael completed his studies at the South Texas College of Law in Houston, Texas where he was a member of the Dean’s List and a Langdell Scholar.
+Rafael attended the Universidad de Lima in Peru where he received his Bachelor’s (LLB) in Law and Political Science and Law Degree.
+He then obtained an LLM from the Katholieke Universiteit Leuven in Belgium.
+He moved to the US and completed his JD studies at South Texas College of Law Houston.

 In 2010, Rafael joined Adair Myers Stevenson Yagi and, as Of Counsel, continues to represent commercial and individual clients in transactions, civil matters, and arbitrations.